December 4, 2019

 2. What is your topic?

 4. How does it work?
-Or: How is it applied?
+Or: How do you apply it?

 5. What is the goal of your topic?